 3. Don't travel solo

 Ok this one is a croc of shit!
 The limitless and borderless world of technology has opened the doors to new countries and a never ending wealth of information.
 Instagram is swamped with solo travel bloggers that continue to defy the 'laws' of travel and expose us to new countries and possibilities.
 Whether you are planning on travelling New Zealand or backpacking Australia's east coast, embarking on a solo venture is both thrilling, educational and rewarding.
 It throws you outside of your comfort zone and envelops you with a new layer of fear - forcing you to REALLY research and plan your trip in an unknown land.
 It allows us to practice common sense, awareness and openness to new people.
 Convinced?
-Check out these 10 Tips every solo backpacker should know!
+Check out these 10 Tips every solo traveller should know!

 4. Don't talk to strangers